MHRA/products/medicines/docs/architecture/README.md

 ## Medicines API

 The API pod contains a lightweight custom HTTP server, written in Rust.
 It is stateless so it can scale out easily.
-It allows SPC, PIL and PAR to be searched via a self-documented, read-only, [GraphQL-based API](https://medicines.api.mhra.gov.uk/graphiql) that conforms to the [Open API 3.0 specification](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md).
+It allows SPC, PIL and PAR to be searched via a self-documented, read-only, [GraphQL-based API](https://medicines.api.mhra.gov.uk/graphiql).

 ## SPC/PIL/PAR document management